-This Investment Policy (hereafter referred to as Policy) applies to all financial assets of the City.
-The financial assets covered by this Policy are within funds that are accounted for in the Comprehensive Annual Financial Report and include:
+This Investment Policy (hereafter referred to as Policy) applies to all financial assets of the City-except Reserve Funds which are longer in terms and represent different risk profiles.
+Reserve Funds are managed and controlled by a separate Investment Policy.
+These financial assets covered by this Policy are within funds that are accounted for in the Comprehensive Annual Financial Report and include:

 - 1. General Fund

 - 2. Special Revenue Funds

 - 3. Capital Projects Funds

 - 4. Debt Service Funds

 - 5. Enterprise Funds

-- 6. Internal Service Fund

-- 7. Trust and Agency Funds
+- 6. Trust and Agency Funds

-and any new funds created by the City unless specifically exempted by the City Council and this Policy.
-This policy does not apply to funds invested in the City's deferred compensation plan or other retirement plans.
+and any new funds created by the City unless specifically exempted by the City Council and this Policy This policy does not apply to funds invested in the City's deferred compensation plan or other retiremen plans.